nasosi/InkRadix/README.md

 # Usage
 The extension adds a menu entry under Extensions → Text → Radical Pie Equation.

 - If no objects are selected, the extension will launch Radical Pie.
-After closing and saving, a new equation will be inserted into Inkscape.
+After closing and saving, **a new equation** will be inserted into Inkscape.
 - If an existing Radical Pie equation is selected, running the command will open it for editing.
-After closing and saving, the selected object will be updated with the modified content.
+After closing and saving, the selected object will be **updated with the modified content**.
 - Avoid ungrouping the equation object in Inkscape, as this will make it no longer editable.
 If this happens accidentally, you can restore it using the Undo function.
-- You can paste LaTeX equations into Radical Pie, and they will be formatted automatically.
+- You can **paste LaTeX** equations into Radical Pie, and they will be formatted automatically.
 You can then modify them graphically if needed.
-- If you want a LaTeX-like appearance, you can install the NewCM-Radix font collection (https://github.com/nasosi/NewCM-Radix ), which works seamlessly with Radical Pie.
+- If you want a **LaTeX-like appearance**, you can install the NewCM-Radix font collection (https://github.com/nasosi/NewCM-Radix
+), which works seamlessly with Radical Pie.